andyschwarzl/gpuNUFFT/README.md

 Note: This version of gpuNUFFT was tested with CUDA 5.0.
 NVIDIAs nvcc compiler did not support gcc 4.7 or higher at this time.
 It is therefore suggested to compile gpuNUFFT with gcc 4.6.
 One comfortable way to toggle between gcc/g++ versions is to use the update-alternatives tool.

+*Screencast*: Alternatively follow the installation and usage instructions for Linux [here](https://vimeo.com/161036817)

 -------------------------------------------------------------------------------
 WINDOWS, with Visual Studio:
 -------------------------------------------------------------------------------